Securing the future of the Wealden Pullman

-But the first part of the journey is to replace our kitchen car, the very heart of the train where all the wonderful meals we serve are freshly prepared onboard.
+The first part of the journey is to replace our kitchen car, the very heart of the train where all the wonderful meals we serve are freshly prepared onboard.
 Our existing kitchen carriage ‘Diana’ has served us well, but after nearly 40 years’ continuous service, she will soon require a major update.
 With this in mind, we purchased another kitchen carriage which we’re now overhauling to the latest standards.
-But we’re not casting ‘Diana’ aside – she will take a new place in our regular passenger trains, offering a greatly improved range of everyday meals.